 Carvalho on his current research: "My research examines Steve Reich’s music through philosophical views on narratives of identity.
 I believe that multidisciplinary research on minimalism that extends beyond the examination of musical processes enriches the understanding of the movement by opening new avenues for studying—and listening—to it.
-I have presented this research at conferences in the US and Europe, such as Music and Disruptive Pasts: between the popular and the arcane (Open University, UK), Minimalism Extended: The Seventh International Conference on Minimalist Music (Cardiff University, UK), Music and National Identity (Middle Tennessee State University), and Study Day on Methodologies in Researching the Social Impact of Music-Making (Iceland University of the Arts).
+I have presented this research at conferences in the US and Europe, such as Music and Disruptive Pasts: between the popular and the arcane (Open University, UK), Minimalism Extended: The Seventh International Conference on Minimalist Music (Cardiff University, UK), Music and National Identity (Middle Tennessee State University), and the 2020 Taiwan Musicology Forum (National Taiwan Normal University).
 I am also working on an article and a book for future publication.
 Through this research, my music students see the minimalist movement as a multifaceted aesthetic connected to several topics such as identity, race, history, memory, post-modernism, and humanity’s relationship to technology.”

 Click HERE to see the poster presented at the SEMPRE Graduate Conference, March 2019, University of Cambridge, UK.